effektif/user-docs/docs/include_action-types/box.rst

    Box permission grant, after logging in to Box

-After granting access, the pop up will close and Signavio Workflow will have connected to your Box account.
+After granting access, the pop up will close and Workflow Accelerator will have connected to your Box account.

 Upload file action
 ^^^^^^^^^^^^^^^^^^